AFoaad/front-end-standards/vue/index.md

 * easier to (re)use build tools you already use.
 * easier to cache and serve bundles of code separately.

-This guide is inspired by the [RiotJS Style Guide](https://github.com/voorhoede/riotjs-style-guide) by [De Voorhoede](https://github.com/voorhoede).

 ## Table of Contents